Gold Awards 2018: Drashti Dhami, Mouni-Sriti, Hina Khan, Vivian & Others Set Red Carpet On Fire!

 Surbhi Jyoti & Pearl V Puri

-Tagged as best couple from Naagin 3, Pearl V Puri and Surbhi Jyoti arrived together at the event.
-While Pearl looked dapped in a black suit, Surbhi looked stunning in cream coloured dress.
+Tagged as the best couple from Naagin 3, Pearl V Puri and Surbhi Jyoti arrived together at the event.
+While Pearl looked dapper in a black suit, Surbhi looked stunning in a off white colour gown.

 Krystle D Souza

-Krystle D Souza looked stylish in light blue dress.
-Apparently, the actress will be performing 90's act on stage.
+Krystle D Souza looked stylish in a light blue gown with floral designs.
+Apparently, the actress performed a 90's act on stage.
 The actress had also shared a picture in which she was seen in an uber cool outfit.
-She might perform to the song, ‘Say Shava Shava'.
+She performed to the song, ‘Say Shava Shava'.

 Prince & Yuvika